kometsoft/laravel-ui/resources/tabler/README.md

 ]
 ```

-2. Also add this to `vite.config.js` file
+2. Also add this to your `vite.config.js` file

 ```js
 resolve: {